jmeggles/05_Daily_Planner/README.md

 ### Notes
-Although this used less codes than previous projects, it was still quite challenging to utilize what I learned thus far and apply it accurately.
+Although this used less code than previous projects, it was still quite challenging to utilize what I learned thus far and apply it accurately.
 Trying to know how to apply fontawesome into the code wasn't easy but I was shown how to keep the code to a minimum by omitting it in HTML, using it only in JS since it pulls from the library through the links attached in HTML.